Don’t Forget to Lock Up After Lockdown

 Upgrade your locks

 Is it time to invest in your home?
-If a check of your current locks shows that they are less than ideal, then why not consider upgrading.
+If a check of your current locks shows that they are less than ideal, why not consider upgrading to high-security door locks?
 You don’t need to change all the locks on your property to improve security.
-Your front door is one of the most common points of entry for burglars but fitting an anti-snap lock can stop them in their tracks.
+Your front door is one of the most common entry points for burglars, but fitting an anti-snap lock can stop them.

 Check your boundaries

-If you’ve got any sort of outdoor space, whether it’s a small courtyard or a large garden, see how easy it is to get into it.
-Thieves may not only use your outdoor space as a route into your home, there have also been reports of householders having garden ornaments or even plants stolen.
+If you’ve got any outdoor space, whether a small courtyard or a large garden, see how easy it is to get into it.
+Thieves may not only use your outdoor space as a route into your home; there have also been reports of householders stealing garden ornaments or plants.
 Gardens and yards can also provide access to garages and sheds, which may be home to valuable tools or bikes.

-Inspect hedges and fences for any weak points, and fix anything obvious.
+Inspect hedges and fences for any weak points and fix anything obvious.
 You may also want to consider planting prickly shrubs such as Pyracantha that can discourage potential thieves from trying to enter your garden.
-Make sure you check locks and bolts on garden gates, fitting a swing bar lock on a garden gate is a simple way to make it even more secure.
+Ensure you check locks and bolts on garden gates; fitting a swing bar lock on a garden gate is a simple way to make it even more secure.

 Once you’ve checked the boundary of your property, ensure that the locks on any sheds and garages are also working well.
-Make sure they are securely attached and that the wood around any locks -particularly on sheds – isn’t rotten.
+Ensure they are securely attached and the wood around any locks -particularly on sheds – isn’t rotten.
 Replace any locks that are damaged beyond repair.

 Think about lighting

 The easing of lockdown coincides with the evenings getting longer.
-As it gets dark earlier, you will become more aware of how effective your external or security lighting is – assuming you have any.
-Security lighting, particularly lights with motion sensors, tend to put off potential burglars and so are a great addition to any home security set up.
+As it gets dark earlier, you will become more aware of how adequate your external or security lighting is – assuming you have any.
+Security lighting, particularly lights with motion sensors, tends to put off potential burglars and is an excellent addition to any home security setup.

-External lighting can also make you feel safer when you come home, in addition to making it much easier to find your keys when you come home after dark.
+External lighting can also make you feel safer when you come home, making it much easier to find your keys when you come home after dark.

 Consider an alarm

-Checking your home security may have inspired you to increase it even further by installing an intruder alarm.
-If you are thinking about an alarm make sure you speak to a specialist alarm engineer who will be able to advise you of your best options.
+Checking your home security may have inspired you to increase it by installing an intruder alarm.
+If you are thinking about an alarm make sure you speak to a specialist alarm engineer who can advise you of your best options.

 If your home already has an alarm, and you’ve been working from home, you may have had less need to use it.
-Whether or not this is the case, it pays to have your alarm regularly serviced.
-Once again speak to a specialist to carry out a full service.
+Whether or not this is the case, having your alarm regularly serviced pays.
+Once again, speak to a specialist to carry out a full service.

-If you live alone you’ve only got to worry whether you remember to lock up probably.
-However, if you live with family or friends it’s worth making sure that they are as clued up on home security as you are.
+If you live alone, you only have to worry whether you remember to lock up.
+However, if you live with family or friends, it’s worth ensuring they are as clued up on home security as you are.

-Lots of young people will be heading off to school or college for the first time in up to 6 months, and they can frequently be the last to leave the house in the morning and the first back in the evening.
-It’s therefore especially important that they are reminded of the importance of shutting windows and locking up before they go out.
+Many young people will be heading off to school or college for the first time in up to 6 months, and they can frequently be the last to leave the house in the morning and the first back in the evening.
+Therefore, they must be reminded of the importance of shutting windows and locking up before leaving.

-Whoever you live with, it’s worth going over your home security measures with them regularly, particularly if you’ve fitted new locks or alarms that they may not be familiar with.
+Whoever you live with, it’s worth reviewing your home security measures with them regularly, particularly if you’ve fitted new locks or alarms they may not be familiar with.

-Whether you are going back to work full-time or will just be spending the occasional day in the office, many of us will be spending much more time away from home.
-With so much else to think about, make sure that home security is one worry you won’t have to contend with.
+Whether you are returning to work full-time or spending the occasional day in the office, many of us will spend much more time away from home.
+With so much else to consider, ensure that home security is one worry you won’t have to contend with.